 MedStar Franklin Square Medical Center (MFSMC) developed this project to consolidate their two separate surgical suites into one integrated department.
-The existing hospital surgical services at MFSMC have become functionally obsolete and inefficient, impacting patient care delivery and patient experience.
-The current spaces are not adequately configured, sized, or designed and are no longer meeting current standards and requirements.
-Major improvements to patient care, support, and administrative spaces are needed to ensure that current and future healthcare requirements are supported.
+The existing hospital surgical services at MFSMC had become functionally obsolete and inefficient, impacting patient care delivery and patient experience.
+The spaces were not adequately configured, sized, or designed and were no longer meeting current standards and requirements.
+Major improvements to patient care, support, and administrative spaces were needed to ensure that current and future healthcare requirements are supported.

 HCM established interdisciplinary user groups that included management, staff, and former patients and family members that met on a regular basis.
 We reviewed operations, toured other facilities as a group, and built full scale mock-ups with working lights and booms.
 As a result, we gained buy-in from a wide range of users, including nurses, surgeons, and anesthesiologists around a completely new method of operations combining two existing surgical departments into one.